Panel Data Models: Random Effects Models

 - Ordered probit, logit, Gompertz, complementary log log

 - Poisson and negative binomial

-Integration is done using closed forms, Gauss-Hermite quadrature (Butler-Moffitt) or maximum simulated likelihood: pseudorandom draws or Halton sequences.
+Integration is done using closed forms, Gauss-Hermite quadrature (Butler-Moffitt) or maximum simulated likelihood with pseudorandom draws or Halton sequences.

 In addition to the preceding models, you can also fit a ‘random effects’ model by fitting a random parameters model which contains only a random constant term.
-This adds about 20 models to the list above.
+This adds about 50 models to the list above including the following.

 - Probit, logit, Gompertz, complementary log log binary choice

 - Stochastic frontier

 - Loglinear models: Weibull, gamma, exponential, inverse Gauss

 - Ordered probit, ordered logit, ordered Gompertz, ordered complementary log log